newrelic/sidecar/README.md

 to use to connect to Docker.
 Ideally this will be the same machine that Sidecar runs on because it makes assumptions about addresses.
 By default it will use the standard Docker Unix domain socket.
 You can change this with the `DOCKER_URL` env var.
-This needs to be a url that works with teh Docker client.
+This needs to be a url that works with the Docker client.

 Note that Sidecar only supports a *single* URL, unlike the Docker CLI tool.